Blessing

-In religion, a blessing (also used to refer to bestowing of such) is the impartation of something with grace, holiness, spiritual redemption, or divine will.
+In religion, a blessing (also used to refer to the bestowing of one) is the impartation grace, holiness, spiritual redemption, or divine will upon a person, object, or endeavor.
+It can be nonverbal or verbal, and entails various components: the act, its content, the means, the bestower, and the receiver.

+In Abrahamic religions like Judaism, Christianity, and Islam, God is recognized as the source of all blessing.
+The scriptural roots of blessings trace back to the Book of Genesis.
+Blessings are expressed through mediums such as priestly benedictions or expressions of gratitude.

+In Indian religions such as Hinduism, Buddhism, and Sikhism, blessings can be tied to devotional concepts such as the ritual arti, or received from spiritual persons such as a Buddha or bodhisattva, or a Guru.

+Outside religion, blessings serve broad social and cultural functions.
+These include cultural greetings, wishes from elders, and everyday expressions of goodwill.

 Etymology and Germanic paganism

-The modern English language term bless likely derives from the 1225 term blessen, which developed from the Old English blǣdsian (preserved in the Northumbrian dialect around 950 AD).
-The term also appears in other forms, such as blēdsian (before 830), blētsian from around 725 and blesian from around 1000, all meaning to make sacred or holy by a sacrificial custom in the Anglo-Saxon pagan period, originating in Germanic paganism; to mark with blood.
+The modern English-language term bless likely derives from the 1225 term blessen, which developed from the Old English blǣdsian (preserved in the Northumbrian dialect around AD 950).
+The term also appears in other forms, such as blēdsian (before 830), blētsian from around 725 and blesian from around 1000.
+These terms all mean to make sacred or holy by a sacrificial custom in the Anglo-Saxon pagan period, originating in Germanic paganism—to mark with blood.
 Due to this, the term is related to the term blōd, meaning 'blood'.
 References to this indigenous practice, Blót, exist in related Icelandic sources.

-The modern meaning of the term may have been influenced in translations of the Bible into Old English during the process of Christianization to translate the Latin term benedīcere meaning 'to speak well of', resulting in meanings such as 'to praise' or 'extol' or 'to speak of' or 'to wish well'.
+The modern meaning of the term may have been influenced by translations of the Bible into Old English during the process of Christianization that rendered the Latin term benedīcere, meaning 'to speak well of', resulting in meanings such as 'to praise', 'extol', 'to speak of', or 'to wish well'.